AoDev/bard-router/documentation/docs/getting_started.md

 ---
 id: getting_started
-title: "Getting started"
+title: 'Getting started'
-sidebar_label: "Getting started"
+sidebar_label: 'Getting started'
 ---

 Bard Mobx Router is pretty simple to use, here is an overview of the steps to follow.